• Home

 Google Forms will ask whether you want to use an existing spreadsheet or create a new one.

-The next section will outline how to chart and analyze the data once in Google Sheets.
+The next section will outline how to visualize the data once in Google Sheets to extract actionable insights.

 Your Google Forms Likert Scale Survey data is now in spreadsheet format in Google Sheets.
 You can finally begin analyzing the results, right?

 There’s one problem.
 You’re staring at a wall of numbers.
 Sure, it is neatly organized, but it isn’t exactly welcoming.
-In fact, trying to analyze hundreds of rows of raw data is incredibly mind-numbing and tedious.
+Trying to analyze hundreds of rows of raw data is incredibly mind-numbing and tedious.

 You’re more likely to walk away with a headache than any insights.
 The human brain isn’t equipped to analyze raw data in such large amounts.
 Unfortunately, big datasets are the most common type in the Digital Age.